tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'Describes a data resource described in terms of a controlled vocabulary such as dwc and represents the original values of the data operated on by an assertion test (i.e. an instance of dwc:Occurrence).'
+'Describes a data resource containing terms from a controlled vocabulary such as (dwc) that can be related to information elements and represents the original values of the data operated on by an assertion test (i.e. an instance of dwc:Occurrence).
+Ideally, DataResources have persistent GUIDs.

+A data resource could be the oa:target of a oa:Annotation of which an Assertion is the oa:body.

+DR = { dr | dr = < id, rt, v >, id ∈ I D, rt ∈ RT , (rt = sr ⋁ rt = ds) ⋀ v ∈ V }'

 ********************